 The Waybill Obligation

-The Miscellaneous Tax Resolution for 2021 establishes that those who transport merchandise or goods through a land, air, sea, or rail route, will acquire the obligation to prove and justify the possession or ownership of the goods or merchandise that are being transported through the United Mexican States.
+As of the Miscellaneous Tax Resolution for 2021, those who transport merchandise or goods through a land, air, sea, or rail route in Mexico, are required to prove and justify the possession or ownership of the goods or merchandise that are being transported.

-Said ownership or possession can only be proven through the digital file or the printed representation of a transfer-type or income-type, depending on the case, digital tax receipt (Comprobante Fiscal Digital por Internet or “CFDI”) to which the supplementary waybill must be incorporated (hereinafter, “Waybill”) Said Waybill is understood as a tax document of a declarative nature used to prove the authenticity of the goods or merchandise that are being transported, as well as the legitimacy of the parties involved in the transportation of said merchandise.
+The lawful stay and/or possession of the goods or merchandise, as well as their provenance, origin, and destination may only be evidenced through the issuance of a CFDI (Comprobante Fiscal Digital por Internet for its acronym in Spanish) to which the supplementary waybill must be incorporated (hereinafter, “Waybill”), which is a tax document of a declarative nature intended to prove the legality of the goods or merchandise that are being transported, as well as the legitimacy of the parties involved in their transportation.
+The issuance of the CFDI and the Waybill may be validated through the digital file or its printed representation.

-In this sense, it is very relevant that companies that transfer their merchandise directly, or those that provide merchandise transportation services to third parties, incorporate the Waybill with the corresponding CFDI, since, otherwise, the taxpayer obliged to present said documentation will be given a fine, and in case of a relapse, they will face the preventive closure of their establishment for a period of three to fifteen days.
+In this sense, it is very relevant that companies that transfer their merchandise directly, or those that provide merchandise transportation services to third parties, incorporate the Waybill with the corresponding CFDI, since, otherwise, the taxpayer obliged to present said documentation could (i) be subject to a fine, and/or (ii) be sanctioned for the commission of the offense of smuggling, as provided under the Federal Tax Code, and in case of relapse, they will face the preventive closure of their establishment for a period of three to fifteen days.

-Consequently, in the event of hiring a transportation service, and it failing to comply with the obligation to present an income-type CFDI with a supplementary Waybill, the company that hired the service will not be able to justify the deductions made by the transportation services, causing a breach in other tax obligations.
+Consequently, in the event of hiring a transportation service, and if the service hired failed to comply with the obligation to present an entry-type CFDI with a supplementary Waybill, the company that hired the service will not be able to justify the deductions made by the transportation services, causing a breach in other tax obligation, therefore, it is important to ensure that the service provider complies with this obligation.

 Disclaimer: J.A.
 Treviño Abogados S.A. de C.V. (the “Firm”) does not necessarily endorse, and is not responsible for, any third-party opinion expressed in this article, and therefore the Firm will not be liable for the content of such opinions.
 Any article, comment, quote or any other information appearing under the authorship of any person or legal entity other that the Firm, even if related to the Firm, solely represents the opinion, comment or position of such author.
 The information contained in this article is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 The information contained in this article is protected as property of the Firm.
 No recipient of this article, client of the Firm or otherwise, should act or refrain from acting on the basis of any content included in the article without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from an attorney licensed in the relevant jurisdiction.
 This article contains general information and may not be updated.
 The Firm expressly disclaims all liability in respect to actions taken or omitted based on any or all of the contents of this article.